AnhDuc2000/test-jenkins/code/license/README.md

 After this runs you will need to,

 * Add environment vars to the Lambda function: CONF_HOST, CONF_ENV, and CONF_API_SECRET.
-Note, the API Secret fo rnow is common across both the JIRA and Confluence License Lambda functions as they use the same account.
+Note, the API Secret for now is common across both the JIRA and Confluence License Lambda functions as they use the same account.
 * Setup (or reuse!) the LicenseMonitor account in Confluence and set a complex password.
 Put the user in the `confluence-administrators` and `confluence-users` user groups to obtain the proper permissions.
 Then login with the password to make sure the CAPTCHA is not set and the user can login.
 * Setup a schedule by modifying the Lambda to run off a CloudWatch event.
 Click triggers, select CloudWatchEvents, and under rule selection, reuse the AtlassianLicenseMonitorRule which is common to both JIRA and Confluence Lambda functions.
 It is recommended to run every 3 hours, though the period can be adjusted.